-Work the job at whatever (illegal) rate you're offered then—after you've quit— reclaim the difference through the Fair Work Ombudsman.
+To fight back: Work the job at whatever (illegal) rate you're offered then—after you've quit— reclaim the difference through the Fair Work Ombudsman.
 Even if you work there for years you'll get all the backpay of all the pay you never got but were legally entitled to.
 Perhaps think of it as an enforced savings plan...

-To break up the work-from-home isolation, I went for a casual job at the Gloria Jeans franchise a block from home in Manly NSW.
+To break up some work-from-home isolation, I went for a casual job at the Gloria Jeans franchise a block from home in Manly NSW.
 Just as it is illegal for an employer to pay less than the award, it is illegal for an employee to accept less than the minimum wage.
 Being unfamiliar with the industry and current award, I assumed that my potential employer would not ask me to be their accomplice in something illegal.
 At the interview I was told the hourly rate would be $18.18.

 I was naïve.
 Apparently this is a common practice.

 So after four shifts I received my first pay cheque.
 It's quite obvious that I'm over 20 years old yet the payslip described me as a 20 year old shop assistant.
 This prompted me to look up the award rate.
 It was a little messy but I fumbled through guessing at the things I couldn't be sure of.
-I found the relevant award Fast Food Industry Award MA000003 and that the minimum legal wage for a casual cafe assistant back in 2006 was $20.27; the 2012 rate could only be more.
+I found the relevant award Restaurant Industry Award MA000119 and that the minimum legal wage for a casual cafe assistant back in 2006 was $20.27; the 2012 rate could only be more.

 So I emailed the franchise paymaster referencing the award and asking if my pay rate was thought to be correct.